PGCE Early Childhood (Employment-based) - PGCE

 This course is founded on London Met’s close collaboration with early years employers.
 Our regular consultations to determine what they look for in employees have resulted in a bespoke PGCE that is specially designed to improve your professional development and training.

 The first five years of life are critical in every child’s development.
-High-quality early years provision and care can not only help children achieve their potential, but also supports their parents and families.
+High-quality, early years provision and care can not only help children achieve their potential, but also support their parents and families.

-Our Early Childhood (Employment-based) PGCE course ensures you’ll acquire professional experience through hands-on learning in children's centres, day nurseries, independent schools, pre-schools and other early years environments.
+Our Early Childhood (Employment-based) PGCE course will equpit you with professional experience through hands-on learning in children's centres, day nurseries, independent schools, pre-schools and other early years environments.

-In these environments, we’ll encourage you to lead, support and mentor children in order to support their development.
-By guiding and improving the children in your care, you’ll be demonstrating the skills and behaviour of an effective early years practitioner.
+We’ll encourage you to lead, support and mentor children, to support their development.
+By guiding and improving the children in your care, you’ll demonstrate the skills and behaviour of an effective early years practitioner.

+You'll be encouraged and supported throughout your learning.
 We’ll equip you with the knowledge and skills needed to co-operate with children and their families in a range of situations, such as advocating for the child’s rights and well-being.
-You'll be encouraged and supported throughout your learning and professional development.

 In accordance with the More Great Childcare paper by the Department of Education (DfE), we'll value your individual experience and existing knowledge, and embrace your opinions and experiences.
 You can also be assured that adhearence equality and social justice underpin our work, complemented by a continuous reflection and critical analysis.